 So there are three different potential returns.

+In this real estate investing project there are three different potential returns.
 First, buying under value, second, increasing the value by fixing up the property and third, the increase in value that comes from the area becoming more desirable.

 When you get all three returns then that is the gold standard.

 He sees this kind of investing as almost zero risk because even if the market were to go down you will still not lose money.